 If your dog is fine during the day but restless at night, emotional distress might be the underlying cause.

-Calming aids, a consistent bedtime routine, and reassuring presence can often help ease nighttime fears.
+Calming aids, a consistent bedtime routine, and a reassuring presence can often help ease nighttime fears.

 Fever or Infection